 Camper trailers, due to their size, are a much more affordable investment.
-You’re still spending a few thousand dollars, but often between $1,000 to $3,000 rather than close to $10,000.
+You’re still spending a few thousand dollars, but can get away with spending between $1,000 to $3,000 rather than over $10,000.

-For the price, this vehicle is very reliable.
+For the price, towable trailers are very reliable.
 Most RV owners don’t even keep their vehicle for even four years, opting to trade it in when it starts to have issues.

 You can generally count on having a camper trailer much longer, especially if you buy yours from a trustworthy manufacturer.

 11. Easier Driving

 You could have owned the biggest truck available on the market today and it is still not comparable to the experience of driving a large RV.
 These vehicles are bulky and have a lot of extra width to them, so you have to accommodate for a much bigger end.

 Unless you’ve professionally driven a bus or a big rig before, you’re going to find that driving (and parking, which I’ll explain momentarily) an RV is quite a difficult thing to do, especially for a first-timer who’s just getting used to being behind the wheel.